arebowicz/SAI/README.md

-# Welcome to Simple Algorithms in C Programming Language
+# Welcome to Simple Algorithms Implementations in C Programming Language

-My solutions of some small problems.
+There are my solutions of some small problems.
 Inspired by codewars.com :)